-Activity Evidence that supports this approach Challenge number(s) addressed A specialist HLTA will deliver a programme of intervention for speech and Language and phonics for children throughout the school (1:1 and small group) Evidence indicates that 1:1 tuition can be effective, delivering approximately five additional months progress on average.
-5,3 Wider range of interventions are in place for pupils with gaps in their learning.
-Supporting the attainment of disadvantaged pupils suggests high quality teaching as a key aspect of successful schools.
-3, 6
+Activity Evidence that supports this approach Challenge number(s) addressed A specialist HLTA will deliver a programme of intervention for speech and Language and phonics for children throughout the school (1:1 and small Evidence indicates that 1:1 tuition can be effective, delivering approximately five additional months progress on average.
+5,3 group) using a new phonics programme, Little Wandle.
+Additional phonics sessions target disadvantaged pupils who require further support using the rapid catch up programme and the keep up sessions.
+We will use support from the English Hub where needed.
+Phonics approaches have a strong evidence base including a positive impact on pupils, particularly from disadvantaged backgrounds.
+Targeted phonics interventions have been shown to be more effective when delivered as a regular sessions over a period of 12 weeks.
+5